 After two nights there we had to return to Coban to get a bus to Flores (many encounters with some vile young Israeli travellers) which was a nightmare.

 Two nights there (I had serious food poisoning and had to stay in bed) then on to Tikal (I stayed two nights there and also visited another site Yaxja where I fell over in the mud running from the howler monkeys)

 Then onto Belize and Caye Caulker for snorkelling (fabulous nearly as good as Bunaken Indonesia).

 Then another crushing bus ride (literally, the man in front of me had a faulty seat and kept pushing it back and crushing my legs) to Guatemala City and onto Antigua then lake Atitlán for three nights (oldest church in Central America),

 ….. then Antigua one (placed my hand on McDonalds private parts),

 One last night in Guatemala City.

-…..Guatemala City and last one at airport hotel (extremely nice and cheap and two minutes from airport).
+…..Guatemala City and last one at an airport hotel (extremely nice and cheap and two minutes from the airport).
 As you can see it was hectic but for the most part soooo worth it.

 The entire trip was either terror, wonder or long bus journeys so be prepared it’s harsh mistress but a worthy one.